 To take this recipe to the next level, a vanilla glaze coats the streusel topping.
-Just like in gluten-free apple muffins recipe, the frosting holds the crumb topping in place for cutting and serving and transforms streusel pieces into decadent, sweet nuggets.
+It holds the crumb topping in place for cutting and serving, and transforms streusel pieces into decadent, sweet nuggets.
+There you have it.
+All systems check and you have one heavenly gluten-free coffee cake recipe!

-- Gluten-free flour – I recommend using Cup4Cup gluten-free all purpose flour for this recipe, which I used exclusively in my gluten-free cookbook and for baking recipes on the website.
+- Gluten-free flour – I recommend using Cup4Cup gluten-free all purpose flour for this recipe.
+I particularly love it for baking recipes because the added cornstarch softens the crumb.

 - Sugar – A combination of light brown sugar and granulated sugar gives structure and a hint of caramel flavor